team-simplay/SimPlay/docs/source/quickstart.rst

                 yield self.env.timeout(1)

-The code above now sets the position of the component to (5, 5), at the time of the simulation when the process is created.
+The code above now sets the position of the component to (5, 5), at the time of the simulation when the process is created, and declares the component visible.

-The parameters of the ``set_position`` function refer to row and column values of a grid.
+The parameters of the ``is_at`` function refer to row and column values of a grid.

 This is where the :class:`~simplay.visualization.VisualGrid` comes into (Sim)play.